-5. In general, County Soil Surveys prepared by the U.S. Department of Agriculture and the State Soil Conservation Committee can be used to obtain the soil series data required for the determination of annual land development site recharge rates and deficits and the dimensions of recharge BMPs using the NJGRS program.
+5. The NRCS Web Soil Survey, which can be found online at https://websoilsurvey.nrcs.usda.gov/app/, is typically used to obtain the soil series data required for the determination of annual land development site recharge rates and deficits and the dimensions of recharge BMPs using the NJGRS program.
 However, site soil tests will be required at the actual location of a proposed recharge BMP in order to confirm the BMP's ability to function properly without failure.
 Such tests should include a determination of the textural classification and permeability of the soil at the bottom of the proposed recharge BMP.
-As noted above, permeability testing can be conducted in accordance with Standards for Individual Subsurface Sewage Disposal Systems at N.J.A.C.
-7:9A.
+As noted above, permeability testing must be conducted in accordance with Chapter 12: Soil Testing Criteria.

-Depending upon the type, location, use, and maximum design storm of the selected recharge BMP, minimum design soil permeability rates will vary from 0.2 to 0.5 inches per hour and that a factor of safety of 2 must be applied when converting a tested permeability rate to a design rate.
+Depending upon the type, location, use and maximum design storm of the selected recharge BMP, minimum design soil permeability rates will vary from 0.2 to 0.5 inches per hour and that a factor of safety of 2 must be applied when converting a tested permeability rate to a design rate.
 In addition, the soil permeability rate must allow the recharge BMP to fully drain its maximum design storm runoff volume within 72 hours.
 Recharge BMP locations that fail to meet these two requirements should be rejected and alternative onsite locations selected.
 A groundwater recharge waiver may be sought from the applicable reviewing agencies if suitable permeability rates cannot be found at any recharge BMP locations on the development site.

-See Chapter 9 for details on structural best management practices that can be used as recharge BMPs, including minimum design permeability rates.
-Such BMPs include dry wells (Chapter 9.3), infiltration basins (Chapter 9.5), and certain types of pervious paving systems (Chapter 9.7).
+See Chapter 9 for details on GI best management practices that can be used as recharge BMPs, including minimum design permeability rates.
+Such BMPs include dry wells (Chapter 9.2), certain types of pervious paving systems (Chapter 9.6) and infiltration basins (Chapter 9.8).

-- 6. The results of the BMP site soil testing should be compared with the County Soil Survey data used in the NJGRS' annual recharge and BMP design computations to ensure reasonable data consistency.
-If significant differences exist between the BMP site soil test results and the County Soil Survey data, additional development site soil tests are recommended to determine and evaluate the extent of the data inconsistency and the need for revised annual recharge and BMP design computations based upon the site soil test results.
+- 6. The results of the BMP site soil testing should be compared with NRCS Web Soil Survey data used in the NJGRS' annual recharge and BMP design computations to ensure reasonable data consistency.
+If significant differences exist between the BMP site soil test results and NRCS Web Soil Survey data, additional development site soil tests are recommended to determine and evaluate the extent of the data inconsistency and the need for revised annual recharge and BMP design computations based upon the site soil test results.
 All significant inconsistencies should be discussed with the local Soil Conservation District prior to proceeding with such redesign to help ensure that the site soil data is accurate.
-It should also be noted that significant inconsistencies between development site soil tests and the County Soil Survey may warrant revisions to the site's stormwater quality and quantity storm computations. - 7.
+It should also be noted that significant inconsistencies between development site soil tests and the NRCS Web Soil Survey may warrant revisions to the site's stormwater runoff quality and quantity computations. - 7.
 The development site areas that extensive site soil testing determine to have permeability rates less than 0.2 inches per hour may be considered to belong to Hydrologic Soil Group D in the NJGRS program.
 For such areas, the user may use any HSG D soil in the NJGRS soil series database to define such site areas in the NJGRS' Annual Recharge worksheet.
 In accordance with the assumptions of both the NJGRS program and N.J.
 Geological Survey's Geological Survey Report GSR-32: A Method for Evaluating Ground Water Recharge Areas in New Jersey, such areas will not produce any groundwater recharge.
 Once again, the assignment of HSG D to any development site areas should be discussed with the local Soil Conservation District prior to proceeding to help ensure that the site soil data is accurate.

-The New Jersey Groundwater Recharge Spreadsheet (NJGRS)

-User's Guide Version 2.0 - November 2003
+THE NEW JERSEY GROUNDWATER RECHARGE SPREADSHEET (NJGRS) USER'S GUIDE Version 2.0 - November 2003